 Volunteers give selflessly of themselves and are vital to California’s hospitals.
 They staff the gift shops, answer phones, work hand in hand with staff, and more in order to help hospitals run smoothly.
-The Committee on Volunteer Services is essential in linking hospital volunteer leaders, hospital administrations, and other hospital community representatives throughout the state.
-The committee members plan and recommend policies and standards for volunteer activities in hospitals and health systems throughout the state.
+The California Hospital Volunteer Leadership Network, previously recognized as the Committee on Volunteer Services and Directors’ Coordinating Council, is essential in linking hospital volunteer leaders, hospital administrations, and other hospital community representatives throughout the state.
+The network members plan and recommend policies and standards for volunteer activities in hospitals and health systems throughout the state.

 Established in 2003 and observed each April, National Donate Life Month is a time designed to draw attention to organ donation and motivate individuals to register as organ, eye, and tissue donors.